Lawrence Hmurcik, Ph.D.

-Professor, Electrical and Computer Engineering, School of Engineering
+Professor of Electrical Engineering and Computer Engineering, School of Engineering

 Ph.D., Solid-State Electronics, Clarkson University, 1980